Ansible to manage AWS infrastructure

 Prerequisites:

-1. Ansible currently supports Linux workstation and requires Python 2.7 or greater to be installed.
+1. Ansible currently supports Linux workstations and requires Python 2.7 or greater to be installed.

 2. AWS User Access Credentials